 Grading Season Exceptions

-The Lake Tahoe Basin grading season runs from May 1 through October 15.
+The Lake Tahoe Basin grading season runs from May 1 through October 15 as long as conditions are dry.
 Outside of the grading season, construction sites must be winterized and all soil disturbing activities (excavating, backfilling, etc.) are prohibited unless a Grading Season Exception (GSE) is issued by TRPA.
 GSE’s are only approved for projects where an emergency exists and the grading is necessary for the protection of public health and safety, for erosion control purposes, or for the protection of water quality.

 Grading Season Exceptions are not issued to excavate a new foundation.